guilt/vim-ai/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to open a pull request, report an issue, or contribute to the [Community Wiki](https://github.com/madox2/vim-ai/wiki).
+Please feel free to open a pull request or report an issue.

+**Note**: Community wiki content is still available at the [original repository's wiki](https://github.com/madox2/vim-ai/wiki).
+We're working on migrating and enhancing the wiki content for this fork.

 ## Important Disclaimer